liamwalsh1980/Milestone-Project-4/README.md

 The Navigation menu is displayed across all web pages and across all screen sizes for users to move through the website easily and quickly.
 It's displayed with a different background colour (Timberwolf grey) to the body of the website.
 The font styling for text links is the same as the logo (Russo One).

+Just below the navbar menu, users will see a fixed banner welcome message which stays in place across all web pages.
+I feel this nicely breaks up the navbar and body of each page.
+The banner stating the website name ‘The Bike Shop’ and is very important to have on smaller screens because the logo has been removed and replaced by the hamburger menu icon for good UX.
+The banner is also a link back to the homepage and again important to have on smaller screens when the logo is replaced by the hamburger menu icon.

 #### Desktop Navbar

 The Navigation menu on desktop screens has a text logo with a bike icon.
 This can be found at the top left of the navbar.
 Users can click this logo and it will take them back to the homepage.
-The word ‘Bike’ changes colour when a user hovers over it giving them an indication that it’s a clickable logo.
+The word ‘Bike’ and the bike icon changes colour when a user hovers over it giving them an indication that it’s a clickable logo.
 Users will find a search bar to use to search for products and the following links positions to the right: -

 - User icon (My Account)
 - Shopping cart icon (starts with £0.00)